-So essentially, it allows the TV to stop non-essential processing so that that it can pump out the frames as quickly as it can.
+So essentially allows the TV to stop non-essential processing from pumping out the frames as quickly as possible.

-This mode is meant to mirror the low-latency gaming monitors that have input delays as low as 3 milliseconds!
+This mode mirrors the low-latency gaming monitors with input delays as low as three milliseconds!

 Free Up the Processing on the TV Further

 Think of a TV as a computer.
 It has a limited processing capability.
-The more processes you turn off, the more room it will have to dedicate its resources to pushing out frames as quickly as possible.
+The more processes you turn off, the more room you will have to dedicate resources to pushing out frames as quickly as possible.

-Therefore, non-essential settings such as noise reduction, and other enhancement settings should be turned off.
+Therefore, non-essential settings such as noise reduction and enhancement settings should be turned off.

 Using a Low Latency Monitor

-If you are a competitive gamer and if each and every ms of lag counts for your, then it would be wise to switch to a monitor.
+Switching to a monitor would be wise if you are a competitive gamer and every ms of lag counts for you.

 Average monitors are superior in performance and have a much lower input lag.
-It is not uncommon to find average monitors with are mere 2-3ms of input lag.
+It is common to find average monitors with mere 2-3ms of input lag.

-Whereas average TVs have a response time a 100ms easily (if not in game mode).
+Whereas average TVs have a response time of 100ms quickly (if not in game mode).
 Here are the Tests.